pubgeo/IARPA-SMART/README.md

 ### _Examples of site progressions over time_

+Note: this section includes gifs that GitHub cannot display at this time, but which should display fine when this file is opened locally in most modern IDEs.
+If viewing on GitHub only, the examples are available [here](resources/pos_site_US.mp4), [here](resources/pos_site_BR.mp4), and [here](resources/pos_site_AE.mp4) for download.

 <div style="text-align: center;">
   <div style="display: flex; justify-content: center; align-items: center; gap: 20px">
       <video width="400" height="400" controls>